Our 1973 Ford LTD – A Special LTD And My Sister

 (I can personally vouch that this was a custom build because I used to roll back the interior headliner to lubricate the sunroof mechanism.
 There, in factory crayon, were the words “1973 T-bird roof”).

-LTD Brougham 2-door hardtop with sunroof option.
-Image from the ’73 brochure.
+A ’73 LTD for sale with the rare sunroof option.
+Image from the web.

 I would learn many years later that this was, in fact, a rare car indeed.
 Ford made just 629 with the sunroof option.
 It was a very nice car that I was supposed to get someday.
 But then, my sister Sandy happened, and it was all downhill!!